JakkuSakura/CubiAI/docs/gui-roadmap.md

 ## Integration with CLI Core
 - The GUI imports the same pipeline modules used by the CLI to avoid divergence.
 - Workspace events are emitted through a message bus (e.g., `asyncio.Queue` or `pydantic` event models).
-- Configuration edits in the GUI persist back to YAML profiles or per-project override files.
+- Configuration edits in the GUI persist back to YAML configuration files per project.

 ## UX Principles
 - Provide safe defaults while allowing experts to drill into underlying parameters.